Kamaboko: Kamaboko Day

 The Kamaboko organization of Japan specified November 15 for Kamaboko Day, established in 1983.

-Outside Japan

-Hawaii
+In Hawaii

 In Hawaii, pink or red-skinned kamaboko is readily available in grocery stores.
 It is a staple of saimin, a popular noodle soup created in Hawaii from the blending of Chinese and Japanese ingredients.
-Kamaboko is sometimes referred to as fish cake in English.
+Kamaboko is sometimes referred to as 'fish cake' in English.

 After World War II, surplus Quonset huts became popular as housing in Hawaii.
 They became known as "kamaboko houses" due to the Quonset hut's half-cylindrical shape, similar to kamaboko.